baizebing/RAP/README.md

 ## Code

-RAP only provide a C/C++ header file which contains definition of the pure virtual class of `DataHandle` and `AlgorithmBase`.
+RAP only provide a C/C++ header file which contains definition of the pure virtual class of `DataHandle` and `TaskBase`.

 `MockAlgo` is a sample code for algo that follows the RAP rule.